MR-Addict/image-shrink/README.md

 Features:

-- Resize all images in paticular folder
+- Resize all images in specific folder
-- Custom image max width and max size
+- Custom image maximum width and maximum size

 Attention

-- Do not put upper case image type in `img_types` variable, such as `.PNG,.JPG`
+- Do not put upper case image type in `img_types` variable, such as `.PNG`, `.JPG`
 - After execute code, all your images will be `replaced` with resized images